RamiAwar/rssfeed-demo/README.md

 - Using PostgreSQL for the database

-- Using SQLModel for the ORM (still in alpha and lacking docs, but I wanted to try it out as I've never touched SQLAlchemy!
-Downside is async features not documented yet so couldn't use those, and documentation split between sqlmodel and sqlalchemy)
+- Using SQLModel for the ORM (still in alpha and lacking docs, but I wanted to try it out!
+Did not go for async setup, but that follows SQLAlchemy's closely.)

 ### Running the service